lxnt/rendumper/README.rst

 Format is loggername=level,logger2=level[,....]

+Beware: setting root=trace will dump texalbum and dump vertex buffers as they are drawn, plus generate a dozen lines of timing trace per frame.
+Use with care.

 Simuloop, sound and renderer options.
 These are - fps caps, sound module name and enable/disable, renderer initial font, shaders path, preferred window size, (fullscreen ?), color map - overriden in fortress mode,